-Incur debt through general obligation bonds and/or special tax bonds Obligation bonds yes, special no Incur debt through private activities No Community Development Block Grant Yes Other federal funding programs No We will look in to this year Not listed in annex table State funding programs No We will look in to this year Not listed in annex table Hazard Mitigation Grant Programs Yes Education and Outreach Program/Organization Yes/No Describe program/organization and how relates to disaster resilience and mitigation.
+Financiai Access/ Has the funding resource been used in past and for what type of activities?
+Funding Resource Eligibility Could the resource be used to fund future mitigation actions?
+(Yes/No) Capital improvements project funding No Authority to levy taxes for specific purposes Yes Fees for water, sewer, gas, or electric services Yes Impact fees for new development No Storm water utility fee No We will look in to this this year Incur debt through general obligation bonds and/or special tax bonds Obligation bonds yes, special no Incur debt through private activities No Community Development Block Grant Yes Other federal funding programs No We will look in to this this year State funding programs No We will look in to this this year Hazard Mitigation Grant Programs Yes

+Program/Organization Yes/No Describe program/organization and how relates to disaster resilience and mitigation.
 Could the program/organization help implement future mitigation activities?
-NOT ADDRESSED IN 2016 ANNEX No We will look in to this year Not listed in annex table Ongoing public education or information program (e.g., responsible water use, fire safety, household preparedness, environmental education) No We will look in to this year Not listed in annex table Natural disaster or safety related school programs No We will look in to this year Not listed in annex table StormReady certification No Firewise Communities certification No Public-private partnership initiatives addressing disaster-related issues No We will look in to this year Not listed in annex table Other Nο
+Local citizen groups or non-profit organizations focused on environmental protection, emergency preparedness, access and functional needs populations, etc. We will look in to this this year Ongoing public education or information program (e.g., responsible water use, fire safety, household preparedness, environmental education) No We will look in to this this year Natural disaster or safety related school programs No We will look in to this this year StormReady certification No Firewise Communities certification No Public-private partnership initiatives addressing disaster-related issues No We will look in to this this year Other No